Maryam Elisha: Modeling

 Elisha was scouted by an agent while in secondary school and eventually worked as a model for close to eight years.
 As a model, she was the maiden face of Faruz drink.
 She also modeled for other top brands including Delta Soap, Sterling Bank, MTN Nigeria, Lucozade Boost and Diamond Bank.

 Pageantry

 While studying English Language at the University of Lagos, Elisha entered and won the Miss Valentine Beauty Pageant, 2007.
 In 2008, she collaborated with another pageant winner, Damilola Otunbanjo, Sisi Oge of Lagos, to advocate for good health care and campaign against stigmatization of people living with HIV/AIDS.
 This advocacy brought Elisha the Miss Environment title, by the Lagos State Waste Management Authority, and recognition by the former governor of Lagos state, Babatunde Fashola.

-Elisha was a contestant in Miss Nigeria 2010, but was sent home during the pageant's reality show Miss Nigeria: The Making of a Queen after pageant CEO Nike Oshinowo insisted she already lived a content life which did not require the crown.
+Elisha was a contestant in Miss Nigeria 2010, but was eliminated during the pageant's reality show Miss Nigeria: The Making of a Queen after pageant CEO Nike Oshinowo insisted she already lived a content life which did not require the crown.
 Elisha returned to the competition in 2013 after Oshinowo sold the franchise, but did not win.